GoatFather013/kubestronaut_prep/README.md

 If you are done or if you are stuck, you can find the example in the **solutions folder: test-2**

 #### Test 3
+On the **controlplane** node has kube-bench been installed.
+Every minute a new report is being generated and published via a pod running in the **kube-bench** namespace.
+The pod is exposed via a nodeport service.

+Find out what the right port is and open the report in your webbrowser.
+Fix the following items from the report:
+*1.2.15 Ensure that the --profiling argument is set to false (Automated)* *1.2.29 Ensure that the API Server only makes use of Strong Cryptographic Ciphers* *4.2.12 Ensure that the Kubelet only makes use of Strong Cryptographic Ciphers*

+**Additionally:**
+Ensure that ETCD, API Server and the kubelets can communicate with the following TLS version and Ciphers:
+Minimum TLS version: 1.2
+Allowed TLS Ciphers: TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 & TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384